DJ LeMahieu Preview, Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.62 team ERA ranks 22nd among all MLB pitching staffs.
+- The Red Sox have the 22nd-ranked team ERA among all league pitching staffs (4.62).

 - The Red Sox surrender the fifth-most home runs in baseball (192 total, 1.3 per game).

+- Pivetta will try to secure his 10th win when he gets the start for the Red Sox, his 13th of the season.
+He is 9-8 with a 4.54 ERA and 150 strikeouts in 117 2/3 innings pitched.

-- In his last time out on Tuesday, the righty went 3 2/3 innings against the Tampa Bay Rays, allowing five earned runs while surrendering three hits.
+- In his last appearance on Wednesday, the righty went 4 2/3 innings against the Tampa Bay Rays, giving up three earned runs while surrendering seven hits.

-- In 27 games this season, the 27-year-old has amassed a 4.28 ERA and 9 strikeouts per nine innings, while giving up a batting average of .231 to opposing batters.
+- The 30-year-old has an ERA of 4.54, with 11.5 strikeouts per nine innings, in 34 games this season.
+Opposing hitters have a .218 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.